wayner9/nikola-tesla-alexa/README.md

 Nikola is a python application for monitoring and managing a Tesla connected automobile from an Amazon Alexa natural language device

-Authors: Michael Kolowich, Andrew Payne;
+Authors: Michael Kolowich, Andrew Payne, Wayne Kozun;
 October/November, 2016

 Requires: